 In her second novel, Death Message (Corvus), an incident of domestic violence escalates into murder, and a determined police officer investigates the case of a teenage girl who went missing 28 years ago.

 John Matthews has written over 100 books on myth, magic, Grail studies, and the Arthurian legends, on which he is an acknowledged expert.
-His latest works are King Arthur: Many Faces, One Hero (Inner Traditions) and The Call of Arthur: A Handbook of Arthurian Magic (Llewellyn Worldwide).
+His latest works are King Arthur: Many Faces, One Hero (Inner Traditions), The Call of Arthur: A Handbook of Arthurian Magic (Llewellyn Worldwide), and Robin Hood (Amberley Publishing).

 Graham Minett has spent many years teaching in a Sussex comprehensive.
 His first novel, The Hidden Legacy (Bonnier), is a psychological thriller that opens with a gruesome crime and then explores the ripples of the tragedy as they lap at people who don't even realise they're connected.
 Graham's second thriller, Lie In Wait (Bonnier) also connects past and present, with fatal results.